 The Queen of putting her foot in her mouth is at it again.

-In an interview with The Hollywood Reporter on September 4, Scarlett Johansson voiced her support for the infamous director Woody Allen, telling the magazine, “I love Woody.
+In an interview with Vanity Fair released on November 26, Scarlett Johansson doubled down on her support for the infamous director Woody Allen.
+Her most recent comments come in response to a September 4 interview with The Hollywood Reporter in which Johansson voiced support for Allen, telling the magazine, “I love Woody.
 I believe him, and I would work with him anytime.”
 ICYMI, Allen’s adopted daughter, Dylan Farrow, has long claimed that the director sexually abused her as a child.
-The allegations—which Farrow has maintained for decades and have been supported by her mother, actor Mia Farrow, and her journalist brother Rowan Farrow—have prompted several famous actors to cut ties with the director and apologize for ever working with him.
-Allen is also controversial for his relationship with his step-daughter-turned-wife, Soon-Yi Previn.
-All of which to say that ScarJo’s comments are not a good look.
+The allegations—which Farrow has maintained for decades and have been supported by her mother Mia Farrow and her journalist brother Rowan Farrow—have prompted several famous actors to cut ties with the director and apologize for ever working with him.
+Allen is also controversial for his relationship with his step-daughter-turned-wife Soon-Yi Previn.
+Which is all to say that ScarJo’s THR comments were not a good look.

 But this is far from the first time that Johansson has found herself in problematic territory.
 In 2017, she was criticized for playing a canonically Asian character in the film adaptation of a popular Japanese manga, Ghost In The Shell (hello, whitewashing!).
-Just a year later, Johansson was called out again for being casted as transgender character Dante “Tex” Gill in the film Rub & Tug — which should have originally gone to a trans actor.
+Just a year later, Johansson was called out again for being cast as transgender character Dante “Tex” Gill in the film Rub & Tug, a role that should have gone to a trans actor.

 In addition to her casting faux-pas, ScarJo has frequently discussed her relationship with Allen (she’s starred in three of his films), calling the allegations against him “guesswork.”
 Oh, and at the 2018 Oscars, she wore Marchesa—the fashion label founded by Harvey Weinstein‘s ex-wife and associate, months after allegations against the disgraced Hollywood producer were first reported.